cengage/react-magma/.changeset/bug-native-select.md

 'react-magma-dom': patch
 ---

-Removing SelectTriggerButton to fix dropdown caret issues.
+fix(Native Select): Fixed dropdown caret which wasn't selecting the options on click.